scl971009/Bidding-System/README.md

 # Bidding-System

-Used C to implement a bidding system which communicates with hosts and players by FIFO.
+Built a bidding system which communicates with hosts and players by FIFO in C.